Linear algebra (dolfinx::la)

 inline void scatter_fwd_end()

-End scatter of local data from owner to ghosts on other ranks
+End scatter (send) of local data values that are ghosted on other processes (simplified CPU version).

 Note